sdcampbell/Scripts/Python/README.md

 ## find_offset.py

-Finds the offset to the stack pointer from a core dump file.
+Finds the offset from the stack pointer to the return address from a core dump.

+Expects to find a core file in the current working directory

+Usage: python3 find_offset.py [length]